deNBI/OS_project_usage_exporter/README.md

 - `project_name`

 ## Requirements/Installation
+All dependencies are managed with a requirements.txt.
+Create a virtual environment with a tool of your choosing (e.g. [*pyenv*](https://github.com/pyenv/pyenv) with [*pyenv-virtualenv*](https://github.com/pyenv/pyenv-virtualenv) or [*venv*](https://docs.python.org/3/library/venv.html)) and install with `pip install -r requirements.txt`.

+Deprecated:
-All production and development dependencies are managed via [*pipenv*](https://pipenv.readthedocs.io).
+~~All production and development dependencies are managed via [*pipenv*](https://pipenv.readthedocs.io).
 Therefore simply go via `pipenv install` or start directly with one of the modi listed below.
-You can activate the virtual environment via `pipenv shell` or simply prefix any command with `pipenv run` to have it run inside the corresponding environment.
+You can activate the virtual environment via `pipenv shell` or simply prefix any command with `pipenv run` to have it run inside the corresponding environment.~~

 A [docker image](https://hub.docker.com/r/tluettje/os_project_usage_exporter/) is available as well and all command line options do have corresponding environment